w3c/wai-website/pages/about/groups/task-forces/pdf-aam/work-statement.md

 ## Status

 The PDF-AAM Task Force Work Statement was [approved on [dd mm yyyy]](CFC_or_minutes_pointer) and is now active.
-The [Task Force home page](/about/groups/task-forces/pdf-aam/) contains information about the operation and resources of the group.
+The [PDF-AAM Task Force home page](/about/groups/task-forces/pdf-aam/) contains information about the operation and resources of the group.

 ## Objective